lanl/libra/README.md

 pip install opencv-python-headless numpy matplotlib scikit-image torch piq pyiqa ImageHash
 ```

-Note: some dependecies are not available through conda.
+Note: some dependencies are not available through conda.
 We recommend using virtual environments for now.

 ## Usage